nmtitov/emailverification/README.md

 ## Task

-"Build an incredible experience for users entering a single email address into a text field, while at the same time impressing us with how simple and clean your code is".
+> Build an incredible experience for users entering a single email address into a text field, while at the same time impressing us with how simple and clean your code is.

 ## Process